kaavyashah/kaavyashah/_posts/2018-06-06-xcode-and-swift-introduction.md

 }
 ```

-### Variables
+### Variables and Constants
-Variables must have a specific data type.
-The scope of the variables determine where it can be accessed, and are the
+**Variables** must have a specific data type and are created using `var`.
+The scope of the variables determine where it can be accessed, and are the following:
-following:
   1. *Global scope* - accessible through  duration of app
   2. *Instance scope* - accessible through duration of object
   3. *Local scope* - accessible through duration of method
+**Constants** are like variables, but can never change.
+They are created using `let`.